uwefassnacht/device-simulator-for-ibm-iot/README.md

 **Note** that this simulated device **can only connect to your instance of the IoT Foundation service if it has been registered**.
 This can either be done via the [IoT Foundation dashboard][iotf_dashboard_doc] or [its API][iotf_api].

+Make sure to use the following information when registering this app as device:

+    Device ID : "my-device-simulator"
+    Device Token: "mydevicesimulatortoken"
+    Device Type : "device-simulator"
+    Device Authentication method : "token"

 ## Running the application locally